 LIGHT/SUN EXPOSURE Full sun.
-USDA HARDINESS ZONES Not winter hardy.
-We recommend planting in containers so you can move the plants indoors before the first frost.
-PLANT TYPE Annual.
-PLANTING DISTANCE IN-GROUND At least 2 feet apart.
+USDA HARDINESS ZONES Winter hardy in-ground in zones 9 to 10.
+In zones 3 to 8, we recommend planting in containers so you can move the plants indoors before the first frost.
+PLANT TYPE Annual/Tropical.
+PLANTING DISTANCE IN-GROUND At least 3 feet apart.
 CONTAINER SIZE One plant per 12-inch or larger container.
-MATURE HEIGHT / SPREAD 3 to 5 feet tall with a 2 to 3 foot spread.
-TIME TO REACH MATURITY 3 months.
-FACTS OF NOTE Fragrant.
-Repels insects.
-Perfect for the patio.
+MATURE HEIGHT / SPREAD 4 to 5 feet tall with a 2 to 4 foot spread.
+BLOOM TIME Late summer.
+TIME TO REACH MATURITY 2 to 3 years.
+FACTS OF NOTE Vibrant colors.
+Deer resistant.
+Great for mixed containers.